shyfire131/simplex-startos/index.markdown

 1. Disable the "Use for new connections" setting on all the smp* servers
 1. Tap on "Add Server"
 1. Tap "Scan QR Code"
-1. Scan the Server Address under the Properties page on your StartOS service for SimpleXMQ
+1. Scan the Server Address under the Properties page on your StartOS service for SimpleX
 1. Tap "Test servers" (you might need to tap it twice) then "Save servers"
 1. That's it!
 You're ready to message privately using your own Simplex instance on your Start9 server!